ts-jaames/integration-hub-prototype/README.md

-# FSR Integration Hub Prototype
+# Integration Hub Prototype

-An Angular front-end prototype for the FSR Integration Hub, providing a comprehensive interface for managing integrations, APIs, companies, users, and system administration.
+An Angular front-end prototype for the Company Integration Hub, providing a comprehensive interface for managing integrations, APIs, companies, users, and system administration.

 ## Overview